yugabyte/yugabyte-db/architecture/design/ysql-colocated-tables.md

 > **Note:** This is a new feature that is still in a design phase.

-Colocating various SQL tables puts all of their data into a single tablet, called the *colocation tablet*.
-As per the current design, the colocation tablet will not split automatically.
-However, one or more of these colocated tables can be pulled out of the colocation tablet and allowed to split (pre-split, manually split or automatically split) to enable them to scale out across nodes.
-Note that all the data in the colocation tablet is still replicated across 3 nodes (or whatever the replication factor is).
+Colocating tables can dramitacally increase the number of relations (tables, indexes, etc) that can be supported per node while keeping the number of tablets per node low.

+In workloads that do very little IOPS and have a small data set, the bottleneck shifts from CPU/disk/network to the number of tablets one can host per node.
+There are practical limitations to the number of tablets that YugabyteDB can handle per node, even though this number could be very high, depending on the workload pattern.
+Although the number of tablets a node can handle keeps improving with software optimizations, as a general rule we currently recommend no more than 5000 tablets / node.
+Since each table by default requires at least one tablet without colocation, this implies that a YugabyteDB cluster cannot handle much more than 5000 relations (tables, indexes, etc) per node.
+With the default replication factor of 3, this limit is even lower in practice.

 ## Motivation

-There are practical limitations to the number of tablets that YugabyteDB can handle per node, though this varies a lot depending on the workload pattern.
-Although the number of tablets a node can handle keeps improving with software optimizations, as a general rule we recommend a maximum of 3000 tablets / node.
-Additionally, creating multiple tablets for small tables with have few GB of data is wasteful.

-For such use cases, we want to provide an ability to do tablet colocation.
-With this feature, we'll create 1 tablet for a database, and all tables in the database will be colocated on the same tablet.
-This will reduce the overhead from creating multiple tablets for small tables and help us scale such use cases.

 This feature is desirable in a number of scenarios, some of which are described below.

-### Small datasets needing HA or geo-distribution
+### 1. Small datasets needing HA or geo-distribution
 Applications that have a smaller dataset may fall into the following pattern:
 * They require large number of tables, indexes and other relations created in a single database.
 * The size of the entire dataset is small.
 Typically, this entire database is less than 500GB in size.